Deck the Halls with Wacky Walls

 Deck the Halls with Wacky Walls is an American television Christmas special that aired on NBC on December 11, 1983.
 The special is inspired by the Wacky WallWalker toys that were imported from Japan and merchandised by Ken Hakuta in 1982.
 The toys are small plastic octopus-like figures molded out of a sticky elastomer; when thrown against a wall, the figures slowly "walk" down as the appendages briefly adhere to the surface.
 More than 200 million of the toys were sold in the early 1980s.
-Hakuta set up the TV deal with NBC, and said that the young boy in the special bore a "distinct resemblance to Mr. Hakuta's 4-year-old son, Kenzo."
+Hakuta set up the TV deal with NBC, and the young boy in the special bore a "distinct resemblance to Mr. Hakuta's 4-year-old son, Kenzo."

 In the special, the WallWalkers are extraterrestrial octopoids from the planet Kling-Kling, sent to Earth to discover the true meaning of Christmas.
 The team of aliens — Wacky, Big Blue, Springette, Stickum, Crazy Legs and Bouncing Baby Boo — disguise themselves as Santa Claus, but they're discovered by a spoiled human boy, Darryl, who needs a lesson in the Yuletide spirit.
 Darryl threatens to inform the U.S. Air Force about the aliens, unless they help him earn money to buy an expensive toy car.
 At an orphanage, Crazy Legs discovers the kindness of strangers, and Darryl and the WallWalkers listen to the story of the Three Wise Men and the Star of Bethlehem.
 Learning his lesson, Darryl donates his presents to the orphanage.

 The special was not well-received, and was in the bottom five of the Nielsen TV ratings for the week.